Possession of CDS in a Motor Vehicle Lawyers in Hopatcong, NJ

 New Jersey’s traffic law against possessing a controlled dangerous substance (CDS) in a vehicle is set forth under NJSA 39:4-49.1.
 This statute explains that no person shall operate a motor vehicle on any highway while knowingly having in his possession or in the motor vehicle any controlled dangerous substance as classified in Schedules I, II, III, IV and V of the “New Jersey Controlled Dangerous Substances Act,” P.L.
 1970, c.
 226 (C. 24:21-1 et seq.) or any prescription legend drug, unless the person has obtained the substance or drug from, or on a valid written prescription of, a duly licensed physician, veterinarian, dentist or other medical practitioner licensed to write prescriptions intended for the treatment or prevention of disease in man or animals or unless the person possesses a controlled dangerous substance pursuant to a lawful order of a practitioner or lawfully possesses a Schedule V substance.

-If you are accused of driving a motor vehicle while in possession of drugs in Sussex or Warren County, you are facing a mandatory loss of your driving privileges for a 2-year period.
-Specifically, NJSA 39:4-49.1 states that “a person who violates this section shall be fined not less than $50.00 and shall forthwith forfeit his right to operate a motor vehicle for a period of two years from the date of his conviction.”
+If you are accused of driving a motor vehicle while in possession of drugs in Sussex or Warren County, you are facing a mandatory minimum fine of $50.
+Specifically, NJSA 39:4-49.1 states “A person who violates this section, except a person who violates the provisions of N.J.S.2C:35-10, shall be fined not less than $50.”
 Notably, this mandatory penalty may be accompanied by other serious consequences if you are convicted of a criminal offense for possession of heroin, marijuana, cocaine, Xanax, Ecstasy, or another controlled substance.

 Phillipsburg CDS in a Vehicle Attorneys

 If you have been arrested for possession of drugs in a car, it is essential to speak with an experienced attorney about the ways you can successfully have these charges dismissed.
-Obviously, a two-year license suspension can drastically impact your daily life and there is a lot at stake if you are facing a citation for NJSA 39:4-49.1 plus any other drug charges.
+Obviously, a court case and even a possible criminal record can drastically impact your daily life and there is a lot at stake if you are facing a citation for NJSA 39:4-49.1 plus any other drug charges.
 To speak with an attorney right away about your possession of CDS in a motor vehicle case in Sussex or Warren County, call The Tormey Law Firm now at 973-755-1695.
 We provide consultations free of charge.
 You can also contact us online to learn how our team of NJ criminal and traffic defense attorneys can help you fight your charges.